MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/manage-global-settings.md

  To remove a status label, click **Delete** ![delete button](media/delete-icon.png "Delete button") next to the label description, and then confirm your deletion.

 ## Create and manage location groups
  Add location groups as quick filters to narrow the data set for locations that are most relevant in your context.
-Location groups are subsets of available countries/regions for location analysis in [!INCLUDE[pn_netbreeze_long](../includes/pn-social-engagement-long.md)].
+Location groups are subsets of available countries/regions for location analysis in [!INCLUDE[Dynamics 365 AI for Market Insights](../includes/pn-market-insights-long.md)].
 You can create custom location groups or use the predefined ones.

 ### Find available location groups